akravets/interview/README.md

       - More CPU intesive, slower than L4

 When you have single load balancer, you have the same issue as not having a LB since it can also fail.
 That's why having multiple LB's can lessen the possibility of one LB going down, because they communicate with each other to spread the requests.

+# Caching

+Taking data that would normally be stored on hard drive and store it in memory.

+## Advantages

+  - Improves application performance
+  - Saves money on bandwidth
+  - Speed and performance

+Client <--> App Server <--> Cache <-- If data not in cache, query database --> Database

+**Example**

+We have application where people buy widgets.
+App stores data about widget prices that don't change a lot.
+Instead of going to database every time widget price is needed, we can setup a cache where these prices will be stored so that we don't have to go to datbase each time.

+#### Caching Layers

+  - DNS
+  - CDN
+  - Application
+  - Database

+#### Distributed Cache

+  - Works as traditional cache
+  - Has built-in functionality to replicate data, shard data across servers, and locate proper server for each key

+**With distributed cache or anything distributed you always want to have passive replica of your entity.
+This is needed in case your master entity goes down, you want to quicky recover from that**